 Qualities: Cork is water-resistant and easily recycled.
 It retains a natural-looking fabric quality with an organic texture.

 Where to buy: Cork is often used as a protective covering on notebooks and smartphones.
-You can purchase from specialist crafters like malloryjournals.etsy.com (shown below).
+You can purchase from specialist crafters like malloryjournals.etsy.com (shown above).

 Breathable Shoes and Boots: Mushrooms